Shah Nuri Bengali: Death and legacy

 Nuri died in 1785 and was buried in Maghbazar, Dhaka.
 The historian Taifoor was of the opinion that he died in 1774, although this is inconsistent with the date of completion of Nuri's book.
 He had four sons, all of whom died in their childhood except the fourth; Abul Wafa Shah Muhammadi (d.
 1835), who succeeded him as the Gaddi nasheen of Maghbazar Khanqah.
 His sons were buried next to him in a mazar (mausoleum).
 Khwaja Abdullah of the Nawab family requested to be buried next to Nuri, and is now buried towards his right.

 During this period, such books would be copied by hand rather than printing.
 One manuscript of Nuri's book was hand-written by Sadruddin Ahmad of Mahuttuli.
 This is now preserved at the Hakim Habibur Rahman Collection of the Dhaka University Library.
-A girl's school in Dhaka has been named after him as Shahnuri Model Girls High School in Shahshab Bari Road.
+A girls' school in Dhaka has been named after him as Shahnuri Model Girls High School in Shahshab Bari Road.